alexisradice/BrawlhallaMatchupInfo/README.md

 ## How To Use
 ### Setup
+- You must have played at least one 1v1 ranked game before using the app.
 - You need to install this mod before using the app.
 ![](https://cdn.discordapp.com/attachments/878657298036322354/928678783815401543/screenshot3.jpg)
 - To install, download [UI_1.swf](https://cdn.discordapp.com/attachments/878657298036322354/928441195816972319/UI_1.swf) and drag the file into the brawlhalla directory